AptRock327/NeuralNetwork.h/README.md

 # General information

 This is a simple library made for simple AIs.
+The only thing that has to be done in order to use the library is including the header file ```NeuralNetwork.h```.
 Since it's a neural network, it requires quite some data to work properly.
 There is an example project in ```example.cpp```.
 The example project doesn't have much data, but it is still able to get some results.

 ![plot](results.png)